 In this episode of the VulnerABILITY Podcast, host Marisa Donnelly and guest Eli Nash, co-Founder of MicDrop, dive into deeply personal topics.
-From covering Eli’s past sexual trauma and porn addiction and how it shaped his life, to probing into Marisa’s personal story and ‘why’ behind her business, this episode will challenge you, make you uncomfortable, and leave you analyzing your own story and what made you who you are.
+From covering Eli’s past sexual trauma and porn addiction and how it shaped his life, to probing into Marisa’s personal story and the ‘why’ behind her business, this episode will challenge you, make you uncomfortable, and leave you analyzing your own story and what made you who you are.

 Highlights from the Episode: